-Sale agreements offer healthy revenue visibility - - The company has an agreement with RasGas for 7.50 MMTPA gas from its Dahej terminal and with Exxon Mobil for 1.44 MMTPA gas from the Kochi terminal.
+Sale agreements offer healthy revenue visibility - The company has an agreement with QatarEnergy for 7.50-MMTPA gas from its Dahej terminal and with Exxon Mobil for 1.425 MMTPA gas from the Kochi terminal.
 Besides, PLL regasifies LNG procured through medium-term contracts and spot cargoes for direct sales to customers.
 At present, 15.75-MMTPA capacity has been tied up under long-term sales agreements and 'use or pay' tolling agreements with strong counterparties for the Dahej plant, out of a total capacity of 17.5 MMTPA which provides visibility to the cash flows.

 Comfortable financial profile - The financial risk profile remains comfortable with no external debt and healthy profitability.
-The company's revenue declined 15.40% in 9M FY2024 over 9M FY2023 on account of lower gas prices.
-However, it has reported healthy OPBDITA due to booking of the 'use or pay charges'.
+The company's revenue remained flattish in 9M FY2025 over 9M FY2024.
 PLL has booked Rs.
-1,890 crore as use or pay charges over the last 3 years (CY2021 - Rs.
-430 crore, CY2022 - Rs.
-850 crore and CY2023 - Rs.
+1,666.25 crore as use or pay (UoP) charges over the last 3 years (CY2021 - Rs.
+360.94 crore, CY2022 - Rs.
+695.31 crore and CY2023 - Rs.
 610 crore).
+During Q3FY2025, PLL booked around Rs.
+117 crore towards UoP charges for CY 2024, arising out of lower capacity utilisation by a customer.
 The external debt on the company's books remains extremely low (only lease liabilities), resulting in a robust capital structure and healthy debt protection metrics.

 Healthy liquidity and financial flexibility from strong parentage - PLL's liquidity profile remains strong, characterised by cash and investments of more than Rs.
-7,000 crore as of September 2023.
+9,000 crore as of September 2024.
 This, along with the strong parentage of the four oil & gas PSUs viz.
-ONGC, GAIL, IOC and BPCL, provides exceptional financial flexibility.
-The four PSUs - ONGC {rated [ICRA]AAA(Stable)/[ICRA]A1+}, GAIL {rated [ICRA]AAA(Stable)/[ICRA]A1+}, IOC {rated [ICRA]AAA(Stable)/[ICRA]A1+} and BPCL {rated [ICRA]AAA(Stable)} - have 12.50% equity stake each in PLL.
+ONGC, GAIL, IOCL and BPCL, provides exceptional financial flexibility.
+The four PSUs - ONGC {rated [ICRA]AAA(Stable)/[ICRA]A1+}, GAIL {rated [ICRA]AAA(Stable)/[ICRA]A1+}, IOCL {rated [ICRA]AAA(Stable)/[ICRA]A1+} and BPCL {rated [ICRA]AAA(Stable)} - have 12.50% equity stake each in PLL.